 The first meeting of the Hamilton branch of the Sailors’ and Soldiers’ Fathers’ Association was held on 26 October 1918.
 Mr Alfred Tatlock was the convener of the meeting and was elected as chairman.
-A monument was erected inside the gates of the Hamilton Old Cemetery to remember the sons who had fallen during WW1.
+On 5 May 1922, a monument was unveiled by Col. The Right Hon.
+George Edward John Mowbray, Earl of Stradbroke, Governor of Victoria just inside the gates of the Hamilton Cemetery to remember the sons who had fallen during WW1.
 Those who served during WW2 were later honoured on the memorial.

 Erected by the Hamilton Branch of the Sailors’ and Soldiers’ Fathers’ Association